janholstjensen/rdkit4excel/doc/INSTALL.md

 You should now be able to enter `=rdkit_info_version()` in a cell and have the RDKit version string returned.
 If you see "#NAME?" in the cell it means that the add-in was not successfully registered and loaded in Excel after all.
-Please double-check your PATH settings, retry the registration and restart Excel.
-If that doesn't work, ask for help on GitHub.
+In that case, please double-check your PATH settings, retry the registration, and restart Excel.
+If that doesn't work, please open an issue on GitHub.

 ## Adding new functions
 You can easily add new Excel-callable functions to the add-in.

-Let's say that you add the infamous example function `rdkit_fat_mw()` that implements an alternative and utterly useless 'rule of five':
+Let's say that you add the infamous example function `rdkit_fat_mw()` that implements an alternative and utterly useless variant of the molecular weight:

 ```
 #RDKITXL: in:smiles:str, out:float